cielgrisdemoscou/ios-onboarding/onboarding-1/README.md

 ## Features

-- Without using any 3rd party library
+- Only using one 3rd party library; SnapKit
 - Fully programmatic approach
 - Clean, scalable and maintainable code.